jholdstock/Decred-Bug-Bounty-Proposal/README.md

 # Decred-Bug-Bounty-Proposal

-**What:**
+# What:

 I suggest we start a bug bounty program to find security vulnerabilities in decred.
 This would help us improve our overall security posture and get us a fresh set of eyes on our code's and websites.

-**Why:**
+# Why:

 We do not currently have a formal bug bounty program.
-A bug bounty program aims to use collective intelligence of many "bug bounty hunters" to find and fix security vulnerabilites.
+A bug bounty program aims to use collective intelligence of many "bug bounty hunters" to find and fix security vulnerabilities.

-Many times I observe people visiting our chatrooms and enquiring about a bug bounty program which shows there is a real interest in people who want to find vulnerabilities in decred and report them for an award.Having a formal program will enable us to funnel all reports through one single process and ensure that valid reports are looked at and fixed  while keeping away bad reports that take up valuable dev time.
+Many times I observe people visiting our chatrooms and inquiring about a bug bounty program which shows there is a real interest in people who want to find vulnerabilities in decred and report them for an award.Having a formal program will enable us to funnel all reports through one single process and ensure that valid reports are looked at and fixed  while keeping away bad reports that take up valuable dev time.

-**How:**
+# How:

-There are two ways we can go about this and I want the communities input on which method we can go for [Will edit the proposal accordingly, please also add more points below]:
+There are two ways we can go about this and I want the communities input on which method we can go for [Will edit the proposal accordingly]:

-**Self Hosted:**
+## Self Hosted:

 In this we will be developing some website or using a @decred.org email for getting bug bounty reports.

   Pros:

-  * Senstive data will stay within decred orginization.
+  * Sensitive data will stay within decred organization.

   Cons: